hobbies for women in their 30s

 Traveling is a hobby that will challenge you to step out of your comfort zone and try something new.
 Ultimately, you will be proud of yourself and have something to laugh about.

-Whether you want to create meaningful relationships, taste new foods, or develop a new skill, visiting a new country can have life-lasting effects.
+Whether you want to create meaningful relationships, taste new foods, or develop a new skill, visiting a new country can have life-changing effects.

 Does visiting a new country feel too much?
 No worries, how about visiting a new state?
-It allows more control, and you can still reap all the same benefits you would travel to a new country.
+It allows more control, and you can still reap all the same benefits you would from traveling to a new country.

 So, pack your bags and get going!